garv1908/neural-network/README.md

 This loads the pre-existing model or trains it if it's unable to.
 The rest of the program then asks for a number between 0 to 59999, which is the size of the dataset, and then predicts what the number is based on its pre-adjusted weights and biases, and displayes it to the user using matplotlib's pyplot functionality.

+#### TensorFlow.js

+I've written a script in javascript running with node that uses tensorflowjs, [cnn.js](./tfjs/cnn.js), but it was an attempt at checking to see whether using this would reduce file size.
+Since it's failed, it's been abandoned.
+It (should) still work, so feel free to try it out.
+The part of the code interacting with this is located in [cnn.py](cnn.py) and is commented out.

 ## How does it work?

 ### FNN